ConnectedPlacesCatapult/TomboloDigitalConnector/documentation/Use-Case-on-Cycling-and-Air-Quality.md

 ## Step 1: Create model recipe

-A Tombolo model [recipe](Recipe-Language) is a json file describing the dataset to be exported and the output format.
+A Tombolo model [recipe](Recipe-Language.md) is a json file describing the dataset to be exported and the output format .
 An executable recipe can be found [here](https://github.com/FutureCitiesCatapult/TomboloDigitalConnector/blob/master/src/main/resources/executions/examples/london-cycle-traffic-air-quality.json), but below we we describe the building blocks.

 ```json
 {